luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

 In particular,
-inspired by the Roman model for service composition \cite{berardi2003automatic,berardi2005automatic}, they consider smart manufacturing scenarios where DTs of physical systems \textemdash or, simply, twins \textemdash provide stateful services wrapping the functionalities of machines and tasks of human operators.
+inspired by the Roman model for service composition \cite{berardi2003automatic,berardi2005automatic}, they consider smart manufacturing scenarios where DTs of physical systems - or, simply, twins - provide stateful services wrapping the functionalities of machines and tasks of human operators.